PlqnK/truenas-useful-scripts/README.md

 - Change how SMART and zpool reports are displayed in order to use native HTML tables.
 - Take some ideas from [Spearfoot FreeNAS scripts](https://github.com/Spearfoot/FreeNAS-scripts), in particular the encryption (but using GPG instead of a symetric algorithm like AES256) and sending of a correctly MIME-formated config backup as an email attachment.
+- Add GitHub actions to lint the scripts.

 ## Prerequisites